risingwavelabs/risingwave-docs/docs/sql/commands/sql-insert.md

 :::info

-For tables with primary keys, if you insert a row with an existing key, the new row will overwrite the existing row.
+- For tables with primary keys, if you insert a row with an existing key, the new row will overwrite the existing row.

+- Call [`FLUSH`](/sql/commands/sql-flush.md) after `INSERT` to persist the changes to storage.
+This ensures that the changes are committed and visible for subsequent reads.

 :::